rsehmbi/greenfoodtracker/README.md

 could save 900,000 to 1 million tonnes of CO2e per year.

 ## Green Food Challenge
+The goal of the Green Food Challenge is to raise awareness about the CO2e impact of food and promote behaviour change.

-In this project, we aim to raise awareness and promote behaviour change by running the Green Food Challenge.
-In this challenge, people install a mobile application to learn how much their diet produces in terms of CO2e, and discover how much CO2e they (and their greater community) could save by making dietary adjustments.
+The Green Food Challenge mobile application teaches people how much CO2e their diet produces, and discover how much CO2e they and their community could save by making dietary adjustments.
 Over the course of the Green Food Challenge, participants track their "green meals", containing chicken, seafood or vegetable-based proteins.
-Participants would see how many tonnes of CO2e they save together as a community, as well as share restaurants that offer delicious “low carbon” meals.
-By incentivizing these CO2e-friendly meals, it is hoped that participants learn to sustainably change their eating habits towards a lighter footprint.
+Participants can see how many tonnes of CO2e they save as a community, as well as share restaurants that offer delicious “low carbon” meals.
+By incentivizing these CO2e-friendly meals, participants learn to sustainably change their eating habits towards a lighter footprint.

 ## Specifications